 2. High competition, low margins

-Many micro - businesses cluster together offering the same services.
-To win customers, they undercut prices and move quickly - if one vendor is slow, another steps in immediately.
+Many micro businesses cluster together offering the same services.
+To win customers, they compete directly - if one vendor is slow, another is ready to serve you.

 -